Adrian484/Hangman/README.md

 7. With the win and lose conditions and buttons working and an easy cheat button so I could test code without restrictions, I decided to then add a "Reset" button which was later changed to "New Game" which would reset the word the buttons, similar to re-loading the page.
 Once I added a win counter and a random background colour scheme, this button would not affect those, so I could refresh and keep the counter of my wins.
 It is important to note as well that the win counter is unaffected by losses so if if someone won 2 games, lost 10, no matter what order it happened in, it would display the 2 wins and only the 2 wins.

 8. Some last minute touches I have added include a full reset button, that will refresh the entire page and change everything including the win count, I have decided to avoid having the background affected on the click of this button as it would not be necessary.
 So it's identical to the New Game button except this one will also reset the win count.
 The game in this state is fully functional, but could definitely use some gameplay balances as it is currently very hard to win and each word length is inconsistent.

+Trivia:

+> This fetched API is believed to have 178,000 words to choose from In this API, there are certain words with shrimp in it:

+"shrimp","shrimped","shrimper","shrimpers","shrimpier","shrimpiest","shrimping","shrimplike","shrimps","shrimpy"

+Shrimpier has showed up once when testing by pure coincidence.

+> As this is an extremely large database of words, there is a very small chance certain dirty words or swear words will appear, but if it happens, don't say I didn't warn you!